Placement Tests for Incoming Students

 Placement tests are given to determine the level of instruction that you should register for.
-You should take all placement tests that apply to you before registering for classes.
+You should take all placement tests that apply to you before registering for university classes.

 Following each test, you will be informed which course(s) you should register for and/or waive.

-Have questions about placement tests?
+Have questions about university placement tests?
 Email us

 New and transfer students (associate students who receive fewer than 6 English credits or baccalaureate students who receive fewer than 9 English credits) who have no test scores must take this placement test.
 Testing may take as much as 45 minutes.
 (Note that we cannot use the CLT for Math or English placement.)
 Students wanting to challenge their ACT or SAT placement may also take the placement test.